 Congregations might consider including a liturgical reading on the theme of the refugee crisis in Shabbat services and/or dedicating a sermon or text study to the topic.
 If you have a relationship with a refugee or refugee professional in your local community, consider inviting that person to speak during services.
 You might also plan an educational program after Friday evening services or after Saturday morning services.

-For individuals and congregations alike, HIAS is pleased to provide programming resources that include a liturgical reading, sermon/D'var Torah talking points, a text study, and a list of ways that people can take action on their own or as a group.
-This resource will be available in the coming months.
+For individuals and congregations alike, HIAS is pleased to provide programming resources that include a sermon talking points, a text study, and a list of ways that people can take action on their own or as a group.
 If you are located in Canada, our partners at JIAS Toronto will provide resource materials that apply to the Canadian context, and if you are based in Europe, you will receive resource materials from HIAS’ European headquarters in Brussels.

 We encourage you to think through which of these options would be the most appealing to you and/or your community.
 Congregations and organizations may also want to begin identifying possible community partners (e.g., other synagogues, local organizations, etc.) and finding the right space for the program.